Huriphoonado/Software-Engineering-Foundations/Presentation-2/README.md

 Flask's developers refer to Flask as a microframework.
 "Micro" means that the core of Flask is simple yet extensible.
 Flask is modular and does not include anything that existing libraries already support such as a database abstraction layer or form validation.
 Developers are free to make their applications as small as possible, use libraries and frameworks they already understand, and install extensions when necessary that Flask promises to support.

 "Micro" also means that Flask is easy to install and get running.
-Flask's Hello World App looks like this:
+Flask's Hello World app looks like this:

 ```
 from flask import Flask